Dantevg/Oblock/notes/notes.md

   - Value that cannot change, as opposed to variable that cannot be reassigned
   - Immutable value means that every containing field is immutable and that no new fields can be added
-    - requires allowing changing modifiers (only var -> const, not the other way!)
     - override `_Set` method to prevent adding fields
   - Potential problem with native (C-side) code: should be impossible to change value/pointer via C